 Taxonomy places crocus bulbs in the genus Crocus.
-Since the common name and scientific name are, then, the same in this case, I distinguish between them by capitalizing only when referring to the genus name.
+Since the common name and scientific name are, then, the same in this case, one can distinguish between them by capitalizing only when referring to the genus name.
 Don't confuse them with the Pasque flower relative nicknamed "prairie crocus."

 Crocus plants are relatively small, reaching just 3-6 inches in height (depending on the variety).
 The leaves are grass-like, generally with a light stripe running up the middle.
 Many of the spring-flowering crocuses are among the earliest bloomers (C. vernus tends to bloom a bit later), flowering even before Scilla siberica.
 The crocus bulbs with which I'm familiar produce multiple flowers per corm.
 Typical flower colors are yellow, gold, purple, white and lavender, although bi-colored and tri-colored types also exist.
-The blooms pucker up at night (and also when it's cold and/or cloudy).
+The blooms pucker up at night (and also when it's cold or cloudy).

 Planting Zones, Sun, and Soil Requirements

 Grow crocuses in full to partial sun and in a friable, well-drained soil.

-The light requirement isn't as difficult to meet in this case as it is for many sun-lovers, since crocus flowers bloom in spring, meaning they can be grown under deciduous trees.
+The light requirement isn't as challenging to meet in this case as it is for many sun-lovers, since crocus flowers bloom in spring, meaning they can be grown under deciduous trees.
 Crocus flowers get enough sun in the spring (before the trees leaf out) to grow and acquire the nutrients they need for the growing season.
 But don't grow them under evergreen trees, since the latter cast shade during the entire year and would deprive your crocus plants of the necessary springtime sunlight.